 Job interviews are the first point of the interview process where you can start piecing things together.
 And by using specific interview techniques and skills, you’re able to shed a little more light on your applicant.

-An interview gives you, the interviewer, the first real chance to assess a person and see if they’re an OK fit or a fantastic fit for the applied position.
-But your interviewing techniques are more than what you say – it’s your body language, the environment and the way that you listen.
+An interview gives you, the interviewer, the first real chance to assess a person and see if they’re an OK fit or a bad fit for the applied position.
+But your interviewing skills and techniques are more than what you say – it’s your body language, the environment and the way that you listen.

 In this article, you’ll see:

 - The best interview methods, skills, and techniques for employers

 - How to create different types of interviews for certain positions